kumbulanit/t-sql/sql trainning/untitled/Module 6/Lab_Working_with_SQL_Server_2016_Data_Types.md

--- TODO: Write a query to display all employees with formatted output -- Show salary with currency formatting, percentages with % symbol, and scores with 1 decimal place
+-- TODO: Write a query to display all employees with formatted output -- Show BaseSalary with currency formatting, percentages with % symbol, and scores with 1 decimal place

 -- Your solution here